 For advanced users, BlueCat supports the option for secure DNS updates from Active Directory clients using GSS-TSIG, Microsoft’s own security protocol for DNS messages.
 This includes granular permissions which permit clients to update specific names and explicit controls on which record types those clients can update.

-Needless to say, BlueCat also adds significant technical and security capabilities that go far beyond Active Directory.
+Needless to say, BlueCat also adds significant technical and security capabilities that go far beyond DNS and AD.
 Our DDI platform does far more than Microsoft DNS – you can learn more in our eBook on the “Cost of Free”.